 Now onto:

-Our May Battles (Polls close May 31):
+Our May Battles (Polls are now closed):

 Thank you to Jamie for requesting the first three battles.